The Best of Me (Mya song): Commercial performance

-In the United States, The Best of Me made its debut at number eighty-five on Billboard Hot 100 issue dated week of April 15, 2000.
-It reached its peak at number fifty issue dated week of May 20, 2000.
+In the United States, "The Best of Me" made its debut at number 85 on the Billboard Hot 100 issue dated week of April 15, 2000.
+It reached its peak of number 50 on the issue dated May 20, 2000.
 In total, the song spent 17 consecutive weeks on the chart.
-It was Harrison's first single to miss the coveted pop Top 40.
-The Best of Me performed better on Hot R&B/Hip-Hop Singles & Tracks chart debuting at number seventy issue dated week of April 1, 2000.
-It ascended from 70-40 in its second week issue dated week of April 8, 2000.
-The song continued to soar up the chart ascending from 40-27 issue dated week of April 15, 2000.
-It reached its peak at number fourteen issue dated week of May 20, 2000.
-It became Harrison's fourth consecutive Top 40 (solo) sixth overall hit on that chart.
+"The Best of Me" performed better on the Billboard Hot R&B/Hip-Hop Singles & Tracks chart, debuting at number 70 on the issue dated April 1, 2000.
+It ascended to number 40 during its second week on the chart.
+The song continued to rise up the chart, ascending to number 27 on the issue dated April 15, 2000.
+It reached its peak at number 14 on May 20, 2000, becoming Mya's fourth consecutive solo top-40 hit as well as her sixth overall hit on that chart.

-The Best of Me crossed-over onto international markets.
-In Netherlands, it debuted and peaked at number seventy-five during the week of August 29, 2001.
-It debuted and peaked at number sixty-four during the week of July 23, 2000 on Switzerland's Top 75 Singles chart.
-It spent a total of 8 consecutive weeks on that chart.
-It reached the Top 40 in Germany; peaking at number twenty-six.
+"The Best of Me" charted in several international markets.
+In the Netherlands, it debuted and peaked at number 75 on the Single Top 100 during the week of August 29, 2001.
+It debuted and peaked at number 64 on Switzerland's Swiss Hitparade chart during the week of July 23, 2000.
+It spent a total of eight consecutive weeks on that chart.
+It reached the top 40 in Germany, peaking at number 25.

 Music video

 A music video for "The Best of Me" was directed by Chris Robinson.
 The clip starts with Mýa practicing a dance routine to an instrumental version of DMX's "Good Girls, Bad Guys" (1999) alongside two female dancers in a dance studio.
 Next to Jadakiss, Styles P and Sheek Louch from his group The Lox co-star, with actress LaNease Adams and entertainer Christina Milian also appearing in the clip, portraying Mýa's friends.
-The video was serviced to video outlets on March 6, 2000 before a commercial release date was determined. and premiered four days later on MTV's countdown show TRL.
+The video was serviced to video outlets on March 6, 2000, before a commercial release date was determined. and premiered four days later on MTV's countdown show TRL.